apache/royale-docs/features/mxml.md

 ## What goes where ##

 The more complex the application is, the more things the main MXML file needs to be able to support and do.
 Typically, a developer organizes the file so it is easy to locate things in it.
 Some elements must be inside certain tags, and for others you have a lot of flexibility.
 However, if you are working in a team, it is good to have an agreement about what goes where so nobody wastes time or adds in code that already exists somewhere else in the file.

+### What your file _must_ have ###

+Your main MXML file has two essential elements:

+**the header**: In the example above, the header tag `<?xml version="1.0" encoding="utf-8"?>` has two parts:

+  - **XML declaration**: this tells the compiler what version of XML the file is using.
+1.0 is the default; but since other versions exist, you have to specify it.
+  - **The encoding**: this tells the compiler what text encoding to use to translate the bits of code into letters and numbers to displahy in the UI.
+The default is `utf-8`, but some applications use different encodings that suit their specific needs.

+**The main tag**: This tag includes everything else on the page.
+For a full application, it usually starts `<js:Application...` and ends as the last line of the file: `</js:Application>`.

+You write the rest of the page's contents within this tag, and the tag's attributes are very important for configuring and launching the application

+### What your file _may_ have ###